Wish You Were Here (Pink Floyd album)

-Wish You Were Here is the ninth studio album by the English rock band Pink Floyd, released on 12 September 1975 through Harvest Records and Columbia Records.
-Based on material Pink Floyd composed while performing in Europe, Wish You Were Here was recorded over numerous sessions throughout 1975 at EMI Studios (now Abbey Road Studios) in London.
+Wish You Were Here is the ninth studio album by the English rock band Pink Floyd, released on 12 September 1975 through Harvest Records in the UK and Columbia Records in the US, their first for the label.
+Based on material Pink Floyd composed while performing in Europe, Wish You Were Here was recorded over numerous sessions throughout 1975 at EMI Studios in London.

-The themes include alienation and criticism of the music business.
-The bulk of the album is taken up by "Shine On You Crazy Diamond", a nine-part tribute to founding member Syd Barrett, who left the band seven years earlier due to his deteriorating mental health.
-Barrett coincidentally visited during the album's production in 1975.
-Like their previous record, The Dark Side of the Moon (1973), Pink Floyd used studio effects and synthesisers.
-Guest singers included Roy Harper, who provided the lead vocals on "Have a Cigar", and Venetta Fields, who added backing vocals to "Shine On You Crazy Diamond".
-To promote the album, the band released the double A-side single "Have a Cigar" / "Welcome to the Machine".
+The lyrics express longing, alienation, and sardonic criticism of music industry.
+The bulk of the album is taken up by "Shine On You Crazy Diamond", a nine-part tribute to the Pink Floyd co-founder Syd Barrett, who had left seven years earlier due to his deteriorating mental health.
+Barrett coincidentally visited during the recording.
+As with their previous release, The Dark Side of the Moon (1973), Pink Floyd employed studio effects and synthesisers.
+Guest singers included Roy Harper, who sang lead on "Have a Cigar", and Venetta Fields, who sang backing vocals on "Shine On You Crazy Diamond".
+To promote the album, Pink Floyd released the double A-side single "Have a Cigar" / "Welcome to the Machine".

-On its release, Wish You Were Here received mixed reviews from critics, who found its music uninspiring and inferior to the band's previous work.
-It has retrospectively received critical acclaim, hailed as one of the greatest albums of all time, and was cited by keyboardist Richard Wright and guitarist David Gilmour as their favourite Pink Floyd album.
+Wish You Were Here was certified gold in the UK and the US in its year of release and topped the charts in several European countries.
+By 2004, it had sold an estimated 13 million copies worldwide.
+It initially received mixed reviews; critics found its music uninspiring and inferior to Pink Floyd's previous work.
+It was later acclaimed as one of the greatest albums of all time, appearing on lists including Rolling Stone's list of the 500 greatest albums, where it was ranked at 264 in 2023.
+It was cited by the keyboardist, Richard Wright, and the guitarist, David Gilmour, as their favourite Pink Floyd album.

 Background

-During 1974, Pink Floyd sketched out three new compositions, "Raving and Drooling" (which would become "Sheep"), "You Gotta Be Crazy" (which would become "Dogs") and "Shine On You Crazy Diamond".
+In 1974, Pink Floyd sketched out three new songs, "Raving and Drooling", "You Gotta Be Crazy", and "Shine On You Crazy Diamond".
 These songs were performed during a series of concerts in France and England, the band's first tour since 1973's The Dark Side of the Moon.
 As Pink Floyd had never employed a publicist and kept themselves distant from the press, their relationship with the media began to sour.
-Mason said later that a critical NME review by Syd Barrett devotee Nick Kent may have had an influence in keeping the band together, as they returned to the studio in the first week of 1975.
+Nick Mason said later that a critical NME review by Nick Kent, who he identified as being biased towards the band's earlier music, may have influenced the band in returning to the studio in the first week of 1975.